Food & Travel

 In this picturesque city, this program will guide students through the process of writing content focused on travel and food.
 From a critical examination of food--its history in the region, its production, as well as how to write about issues related to food--to travel guides, this course will allow students the freedom to explore how to tell stories in a foreign country.
 Students will work to develop content for their own websites documenting their travels as they explore the country on both guided trips as well as independent travel.

 Click here to complete an online application

-Cost: $1,800 (covers housing, transportation within Italy, in-country activities, and some meals--
+This covers housing, transportation within Italy, in-country activities, most lunches, and airfare

 For more information, please contact: